zacanger/niddesa/text/generated-translations/cullaniddesa/21-chinese-amazon.md

 life... birth and birth... have and have...
 Reincarnation and reincarnation... flow and flow they produce friction, friction, friction each other, line, live, Action, turn, guard, make survival, make survival."
-For the two to rub each other on their hands, they should be alone like a rhino horn.
+For the two to rub each other on their hands, they should be alone like a rhinoceros horn.

 Because then, the eloquent person said,

 "After seeing the glory of gold: the well done by the forgings,

-Two in the hands of each otherRubbing, should be alone like a rhino horn."
+Two in the hands of each otherRubbing, should be alone like a rhinoceros horn."

 135. so if with my partner, there will be speech conversation or sticking,

-Watching the horror of the future should be like a rhino horn alone.
+Watching the horror of the future should be like a rhinoceros horn alone.

 "So if with my partner": "A partner with thirsty love or a man's partner.
 How is the partner of thirsty love?
 "Thirsty love", color thirst love... (medium)